Dog Eats Chocolate - Deadly Potential

 2. Carefully sit down on his back, above his back legs, to make him sit.

-5. Pour in the peroxide mixture directly down his throat, taking care not to splash it in his eyes.
+5. Pour the peroxide mixture directly down his throat, taking care not to splash it in his eyes.

 7. Gently stroke his throat to encourage swallowing.
+He will usually swallow immediately, out of reflex.

 Why Is Chocolate Dangerous?